EtherCS/arete/README.md

 # ARETE
 An implementation for the paper: *Sharding SMR with Optimal-size Shards for Highly Scalable Blockchains*.
-The consensus protocol is based on the [Hotstuff codebase](https://github.com/asonnino/hotstuff) implemented by Alberto Sonnino.

 ## Quick Start